opus-research/jgit/Documentation/technical/reftable.md

 decreasing overall file size, with increased penalities for readers walking through more records after the binary search step.

-A maxium of `65536` restart points is supported in any type of block.
-The `restart_count` field stores restart points `-1`, with a maxium value of `65535`.
+A maximum of `65536` restart points per block is supported.
+The `restart_count` field stores restart points `-1`, with a maximum value of `65535`.

 ## Considerations